hokiebrian/spotify_plus/README.md

 - See [EXAMPLES](/examples.md) for interface examples

 ### Stand-alone Sensors:
 #### `sensor.spotify_plus` - This reflects your User Profile with Spotify.
 It will provide your profile name, image, the number of artists, albums and track you follow/like and your available listening devices.
+Additionally, the available Seed Genres and Categories are updated here.

 ### Media Player:
 #### `media_player.spotify_ACCTNAME` - Standard media player entity, with some additional attributes.
 The additional attributes do not require any additional API calls.